Merck Manual

 • Women may have an abnormal vaginal discharge or a burning sensation while urinating.

-• Men may also notice a burning sensation while urinating.
+• Men may notice a burning sensation while urinating.
 Additionally, there may be a discharge from the penis and pain or swelling in one or both testicles.

 • Men and women with a rectal infection may have rectal pain, discharge, and/or bleeding.